 Submit shop drawings and product data for approval and final documentation in the quantities listed according to the Conditions of the Contract.
 All transmittals shall be identified by customer name, customer location and customer order number.

-Documents for Approval: One-line diagrams, dimensioned plans, sections and elevations showing minimum clearances, installed devices, major features, nameplate legends and bills of material.
+Documents for Approval: One-line diagrams, dimensioned plans, sections, and elevations showing minimum clearances, installed devices, major features, nameplate legends and bills of material.

 Final Documents: Record documentation to include those in 1.3.B and wiring diagrams, single-line and three-line diagrams of switchgear bus and component connections, product data of accessories or parts not previously described in the drawings, list of recommended spare parts and instruction and installation manuals.